theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 With the above, we are able to retrieve our Monsters.

 But that will not be enough, the `$monsters` variable does not contain a list of monsters yet.
 For now it's just a resource: a file which has been fetched.
-The content of the response, in our case 500 monsters trapped in an jsonified array is available at `.Content`.
+The content of the response, in our case 500 monsters trapped into a jsonified array is available at `.Content`.

 And in order to turn this JSON string into an object Hugo understands, we'll use the `transform.Unmarshal` function, aliased `unmarshal`.
 This takes any string, `json`, `yaml` or `toml` and turns it into "Hugo data".